corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 </details>

-## Team Dynamics
+## Your Team Needs to be On Board

-First, make sure that your team is on board with the decision to use Rust and that they have the necessary skills to work with the language.
+First, make sure that your team buys into the [decision to use Rust](/blog/why-rust) and that they have the necessary skills to work with the language.

 Introducing Rust is often a disruptive change and requires a long-term mindset.
 [It is important to have the backing of both the